davidBelanger/torch-util/README.md

 * `emd` this is an entropic mirror descent (ie exponentiated gradient) version of optim.sgd for optimization over the simplex.
 Here, the optimization variable is a tensor where it is assumed to sum to one over the innermost dimension.
 It provides all the same options (eg momentum) as optim.sgd.

-* `SelfOuterProd` is an nn module that takes a tensor of size m and returns a flattened tensor of length m*m consisting of all pairwise terms in the tensor.
-This is done at the batch level, so input is of size b x m and output is of size b x (m*m).
+* `SelfOuterProd` is an nn module that takes a tensor of size m and returns a flattened tensor of length m x m consisting of all pairwise terms in the tensor.
+This is done at the batch level, so input is of size b x m and output is of size b x (m x m).

 * `OuterProd` is just like SelfOuterProd, except it takes two input tensors and returns a flattened tensor of their pairwise terms.